 A selection minor is a thematic minor which has a limited number of places available.
+Additional admission criteria apply.

 To take part in a selection minor you must register for the minor in good time, and you must be selected for the minor by the minor coordinator.
-This takes place through an additional selection procedure, which may include such things as writing a motivation letter or submitting a portfolio.
+This happens through an additional selection procedure, which may include such things as writing a motivation letter or submitting a portfolio.
 Selection is carried out by the minor coordinator of the minor in question.

 A non-selection minor is a thematic minor which has a limited number of places available, but for which you do not have to go through an additional selection procedure.
 The total overview shows which thematic minors you can take for your Bachelor's degree programme.

-We advise you to, from March onwards but before 1 April, consult the total overview to take a good look at what is available and to check that your preferred thematic minors are open to you.
+We advise you to, from March onwards but before the 1st of April, consult the total overview to take a good look at what is available and to check that your preferred thematic minors are open to you.
 You should use the admissions matrix for this.
 Because of the different registration periods, it is important that you clearly decide well in advance whether you want to take a selection minor or a non-selection minor.